MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - [RPC over TCP/IP (ncacn_ip_tcp)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rpce/95fbfb56-d67a-47df-900c-e263d6031f22)
 - [RPC over SMB Named Pipes (ncacn_np)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rpce/7063c7bd-b48b-42e7-9154-3c2ec4113c0d)

-Each Windows service which uses the TCP/IP transport is assigned its own RPC dynamic port and in some cases, [static ports can be configured](#static-rpc-ports).
+Each Windows service that uses the TCP/IP transport is assigned its own RPC dynamic port and in some cases, [static ports can be configured](#static-rpc-ports).
 Windows Firewall rules can then target services by their identifiers or program paths and either allow or block service-specific inbound traffic.
 It is thus possible to only allow remote management traffic from specific IP addresses.